skillrepos/adv-rag/labs.md

 **Purpose: In this lab, we’ll see a basic example of augmenting a prompt by retrieving context from a data file.**

 1. In our repository, we have a set of Python programs to help us illustrate and work with concepts in the labs.
-The first set are in the *genai* subdirectory.
+The first set are in the *code* subdirectory.
 Go to the *TERMINAL* tab in the bottom part of your codespace and change into that directory.

 ```
-cd genai
+cd code
 ```
 <br><br>

 2. For this lab, we will simulate "retrieving" data from the Troubleshooting and Security manuals for a fictitious company called "Omnitech".
 Run the command below to create a text-based context file using information from the provided documents.

 ```
-cat <<EOF > ../omnitech_context.txt
+cat <<EOF > ../data/omnitech_context.txt
 OmniTech Force Restart: Press and hold the Power button for exactly 10 seconds.
 OmniTech Password Policy (v5.2): Accounts created after Jan 1, 2024, must be 8+ chars and cannot contain dictionary words like 'omnitech'.
 OmniTech Holiday Returns: Items bought Nov 1 - Dec 25 can be returned until Jan 31.